 - And More

-There are multiple varieties of contaminants that may be discovered in home drinking water, including viruses and bacteria.
-The treatment facilities in your city provide ample defense against the vast majority of these dangerous contaminants, but some occasionally get through the purification process.
-Some pathogens may also enter the water supply in transit between treatment facilities and your home.
+There are multiple kinds of contaminants that may be found in residential drinking water, including viruses and bacteria.
+The treatment centers in your city provide ample defense against the vast majority of these dangerous contaminants, but some occasionally get through the purification process.
+Some pathogens may also enter the water supply in transit between treatment centers and residential areas.

 Chemical residue is another dangerous contaminant that plagues many homes across the US.
 Chlorine residue is one of the most common chemicals found, ironically because it’s used to fight pathogens.
 However, there are many other types of compounds that can find their way into your home from construction sites, industrial plants, and so on.